 Are charters required for each committee?

 Generally, charters are not mandatory for each committee but are highly recommended as they provide a means to manage the functions and responsibilities of the committee.
 Most private companies, however, might require a committee charter for legal purposes.
-Nonprofits, on the other hand, might only need an authorized document that includes the committee’s scope, policies, and authority.
+Nonprofits, on the other hand, might only need an authorized document that includes the committee’s authority, scope, and policies.

 What is the purpose of the committee charter?